ryanvelbon/koolabo-api/_non-code/TASKS.md

 ## AuthServiceProvider.php
 Our Tests seem to fail the triple equals assertion.
 Hence we are using double equals instead.
 `$user->id === $project->manager` instead of `$user->id == $project->manager`

+# Optimization
+Consider working with a powerful PC when testing app using large dummy data (e.g., 100,000 users)

+## Seeders